-In~\cite{Salehisadaghiani2014}, the authors propose a gradient-based gossip algorithm for distributed NE seeking in general non-cooperative games.
-For a diminishing stepsize, this algorithm converges almost surely to a NE under strict convexity, Lipschitz continuity, and bounded gradient assumptions.
-With the further assumption of strong convexity, a constant stepsize $\alpha$ guarantees the convergence to an $O(\alpha)$ neighborhood of the NE.
-In~\cite{SALEHISADAGHIANI201927} an algorithm within the framework of the inexact-ADMM is developed and its convergence rate $o(1/k)$ is established for a fixed stepsize under the co-coercivity assumption on the game mapping.
-Reference~\cite{Tatiana2018} provides an accelerated version of the gradient play algorithm (Acc-GRANE) for solving variational inequalities.
-The analysis is based on strong monotonicity of a so-called augmented mapping which takes into account both the gradients of the cost functions and the communication settings.
-However, this algorithm is applicable only to a subclass of games characterized by a restrictive connection between the agents, Lipschitz continuity, and strong monotonicity constants.
-By assuming the restricted strong monotonicity of the augmented game mapping, in \cite{Tatarenko2021}, the authors show that this algorithm can be applied to a broader class of games and demonstrate its geometric convergence to a NE.
-However, both types of the procedures mentioned above require a careful selection of both stepsize and the augmented mapping.
-Alternatively, by leveraging contractivity properties of doubly stochastic matrices, in \cite{Tatiana2020}, the authors develop a distributed gradient-play based scheme whose convergence properties do not depend on the augmented mapping.
-Nevertheless, all the methods cited above are designed for time-invariant undirected networks.
+Reference~\cite{Salehisadaghiani2014} presents a gradient-based gossip algorithm for distributed NE seeking, which converges almost surely to an NE under strict convexity, Lipschitz continuity, and bounded gradient assumptions, employing a diminishing stepsize.
+With the additional assumption of strong convexity, convergence to an $O(\a)$ neighborhood of the NE is ensured with a constant stepsize $\a$.
+In~\cite{Salehisadaghiani_Wei_Pavel_AUT_2019}, an inexact-ADMM algorithm is developed, and its convergence rate of $o(1/k)$ is established for a fixed stepsize under the co-coercivity assumption of the game mapping.
+Reference~\cite{Tatiana2018} proposes Acc-GRANE, an accelerated version of the gradient play algorithm for solving variational inequalities.
+The analysis is based on the strong monotonicity of an augmented mapping, which integrates both the gradients of the cost functions and the communication settings.
+Although this algorithm is restricted to a subclass of games, reference \cite{Tatarenko2021} shows that assuming restricted strong monotonicity of the augmented mapping enables Acc-GRANE to apply to a broader class of games and achieve geometric convergence to an NE.
+Alternatively, leveraging contractivity properties of doubly stochastic matrices, \cite{Tatiana2020} develops a distributed gradient-based scheme whose convergence properties are independent of augmented mapping. \textit{However, all these methods are designed for undirected communication networks.}